 We’ll also share which type of insulation we chose and why we went with it.

 Made from 100% sustainable and natural materials, sheep’s wool is our top pick for insulating a campervan.
-Just check out all the reason to use sheeps wool below:
+If you have the budget, this is great stuff to install in your van build.
+Just check out all the reasons to use sheep’s wool below:

 If sheep’s wool was not on the market, we would have chosen Thinsulate.